ThatsNiceGuy/thatsniceguy.github.io/README.md

 # ThatsNiceGuy's Website
-A website for me to use for myself.
+A website made by me about myself.
 Will replace my main website at some point in time.

+Since I'm a beginner at HTML, CSS and just web design in general, some of the source may be garbage and I hope to improve it while learning.

 ### Completion
 - [x] Basic page style